 The expected growth of variable electricity production and shift towards more electric heating, cooling and transport dictates the need for new approaches to manage energy grids.
-Next to decarbonisation, the goal is to ensure energy affordability, security, climate resilience, and stability of supply, achieved through investments in innovative network infrastructure technologies and innovative system management.
+Next to decarbonisation, the goal is to ensure energy affordability, security, climate resilience, and stability of supply, achieved through investments in innovative network infrastructure technologies, increased flexibility of dispatchable power generation, notably from renewable sources and innovative system management as well as by facilitating actions fostering regulatory and social innovation, skills, and engaging and empowering market players, consumers and communities.
 Energy storage in different forms will play a key role in providing services to the grid, also improving and reinforcing network capacities and system flexibility.
-Exploiting synergies between different networks (e.g. electricity grids, heating and cooling networks, gas networks, transport recharging and refuelling infrastructure, hydrogen, including its infrastructure, and telecom networks) and actors (e.g. industrial sites, data centres, self-producers, consumers, renewable energy communities) as well as demand-response and developing and integrating European and international standards will be crucial for enabling the smart, integrated operation of the relevant infrastructures.
+Exploiting synergies between different networks (e.g. electricity grids, heating and cooling networks, gas networks, transport recharging and refuelling infrastructure, hydrogen, including its infrastructure, and telecom networks) and actors (e.g. industrial sites, network operators, data centres, self-producers, consumers, renewable energy communities) as well as demand-response and developing and integrating European and international standards will be crucial for enabling the smart, integrated operation of the relevant infrastructures.

-- Technologies and tools for electricity networks to integrate renewables, storage solutions and new loads such as electro-mobility and heat pumps as well as the electrification of industrial processes; - Pan-European energy network approaches to managementreliable energy supply, transmission and distribution; - Integrated approaches to match renewable energy production and consumption at local level including on islands or remote regions, based on new services and community initiatives; - Network flexibility, interoperability and synergies between the different energy sources, networks, infrastructures and actors, also exploiting specific technologies; - Technologies, services and solutions empowering consumer to be an active market player.
+- Technologies and tools for networks to integrate renewables, storage solutions and new loads such as electro-mobility and heat pumps as well as the electrification of industrial processes; - Multidiscipinary approaches to regionally dependent climate change related impact to energy security, including adaptation of existing tehnlogies, as well as transition into the new energy supply paradigms; - Pan-European energy network approaches to reliable energy supply, transmission and distribution;

+- Integrated approaches to match renewable energy production and consumption at local level including on islands or remote regions, based on new services and community initiatives; - Network Generation and network flexibility, interoperability and synergies between the different energy sources, networks, infrastructures and actors, also exploiting specific technologies; - Technologies, services and solutions empowering consumer to be an active market player.